Aggressive Deadly Conduct Criminal Defense in Tarrant County and the Dallas–Fort Worth Area

 What is the Punishment Range for Deadly Conduct?

-Under Texas Penal Code § 22.05(e), deadly conduct by reckless engagement in conduct that placed another in imminent danger of serious bodily injury is a Class A Misdemeanor, punishable up to one year in the county jail and a fine up to $4,000.
+Under Texas Penal Code § 22.05(e), deadly conduct by reckless engagement in conduct that placed another in imminent danger of serious bodily injury is a Class A Misdemeanor, punishable by up to one year in the county jail and a fine up to $4,000.

 To learn more about Class A Misdemeanors, visit Do I Need a Lawyer for a Class A Misdemeanor?